 D-8-1: Foreign direct investor — you are investing 100 million KRW (₩100M) or more into a new or existing Korean company and managing or directing operations.
 D-8-2: Foreign corporate transferee — you are an executive or specialist transferred to your own company's Korean branch, subsidiary, or joint venture (minimum investment threshold applies).
 D-8-3: Intellectual property holder — you hold a patent, utility model, or trademark registered in Korea and are commercialising it.
 D-8-4: Startup founder — you do not meet the D-8-1 investment threshold but qualify through the OASIS points-based scoring system for innovative startups.

 OASIS (Open for Anyone Starting Innovation in Korea) is a points-based pathway introduced to attract foreign startup talent.
 Instead of a large capital requirement, D-8-4 evaluates you on: business plan quality, academic and professional background, Korean language ability, financial capacity, and Korean market knowledge.
-A minimum score threshold must be met.
-As of April 2025, the points criteria were revised to reflect current economic priorities.
-As of November 2025, several categories are exempt from the points requirement entirely — including participants in the K-Startup Grand Challenge and recipients of government startup support programmes (TIPS programme, government-funded incubation, and similar).
+The scoring system was significantly revised in April 2025: the old 448-point framework (minimum 80 required) was replaced with a new 300-point system requiring a minimum score of 60.
+This makes the bar meaningfully more accessible for early-stage founders.
+As of November 2025, several categories are also fully exempt from the points requirement entirely — including participants in the K-Startup Grand Challenge, TIPS programme recipients, and those enrolled in other designated government startup support programmes.
+Non-exempt applicants use the current 300-point / 60-minimum system.

 The baseline D-8-1 requires a minimum investment of ₩100,000,000 (approximately USD $75,000) into a Korean corporation (법인).
 The investment must be registered with the Korea Trade-Investment Promotion Agency (KOTRA) as a foreign direct investment (FDI).
 This investment can be in a new company you establish or an existing Korean company.
 The investor must then take on a management or operation role — the D-8 is not a passive investor visa.